-We've all heard the saying, "No good deed goes unpunished.
+We've all heard the saying, "No good deed goes unpunished."
 It sounds true but it's not.
 Most good deeds, if not rewarded, have positive consequences or at least don't hurt the good deed doer.
 An unfortunate trend in charity is toward making sure the person in need "deserves" the help.
 We don't want to cast our pearls before swine, Jesus said.

 But Jesus wasn't talking about doing charitable acts when he said that.
 He meant, if someone didn't want to hear you preach at them, you should shut up and move along.
 Don't waste your breath in other words.
 We often get the meaning of that Scripture all wrong.

+When Jesus told the parable of the good Samaritan, the lesson was not, "Do a background check before you help people."
 The Good Samaritan didn't sneak back to the inn and peek through the window to see if the whole thing was a con and the innkeeper and the "injured" man were high-fiving and splitting up his money.
 Jesus did not tell the disciples to go back and make sure the injured man wasn't faking.

 Christ's lesson was that all men are your neighbors and we are under orders to love our neighbors and to treat them as we would be treated ourselves.
 I know that He says we should be as "wise as serpents and gentle as doves".
 BUT (and this is a very big "but") that does not give us permission to be cynical about doing acts of kindness.
 Nowhere does God say, "Thou shalt not be taken advantage of," or "Thou shalt not do a kindness for someone who doesn't deserve it."
 We are to treat others the way we would wish to be treated, for who knows but that we may one day entertain angels unawares.